enclustra/meta-enclustra-socfpga/README.md

 [socfpga_enclustra_mercury_sa1.dtsi](meta-enclustra-module/recipes-bsp/device-tree/files/socfpga_enclustra_mercury_sa1.dtsi)                     | Contains a configuration common for all variants of the Mercury SA1 family
 [socfpga_enclustra_mercury_sa2.dtsi](meta-enclustra-module/recipes-bsp/device-tree/files/socfpga_enclustra_mercury_sa2.dtsi)                     | Contains a configuration common for all variants of the Mercury+ SA2 family

 The U-Boot devicetree is created similar to the Linux devicetree in the [u-boot-socfpga](meta-enclustra-module/recipes-bsp/u-boot/u-boot-socfpga_%.bbappend) recipe.
 Because overlays can't be used, the boot mode specific include file must be included in the `enclustra-user.dts` file that is added in the [meta-enclustra-refdes](meta-enclustra-refdes) Yocto layer.

+Note: The setup i.e. u-boot and kernel, is generally prepared to handle also device-tree overlays (.dtbo files).
+The different bootmodes are applied by the u-boot as corresponding .dtbo files.
+The available .dtb files thus can be extended by further .dtbo files.

 ### Patches